olincollege/SoftSysMultiTanki/README.md

 ## Known Issues

 - If no sound plays or there is a big delay, try launching the game again
-- The reset function is not implemented yet, so re-starting the game after game over will cause memory leak
+- The reset function is not implemented yet, so re-starting the game after a game over will cause memory leak